jinpark-pro/swift_data_collections/README.md

       ```

 - Build and run your app.
 As you select rows, you should see the background color change and your message printed in the console.

+#### Edit the Table View

+- In addition to the data source methods you've already seen, there are others that allow for modifying the data in the table view.
+For example, `tableView(_:moveRowAt:to:)` reorders the cells displayed by a table view.
+Cells display the reorder control based on three factors:
+  - The `UITableViewCell` class property `showsReorderControl`, a `Bool`, must be set to `true`.
+  - The data source method `tableView(_:moveRowAt:to:)` must be implemented.
+  - The table must be in editing mode.
+- When it is displayed, the reorder control appears to the right of the cell's content and allows the user to drag cells to reorder them.
+The same factors will cause the delete button to display to the left of the content.
+- Back in your project, add the following line to the method `tableView(_:cellForRowAt:)` method just before the return statement: `cell.showsReorderControl = true`
+- Typically, but not necessarily, a table view will enter editing mode when the user taps an Edit button in the navigation bar.
+That seems like a good idea for your app.
+  - To enable this functionality, add a bar button item to the left slot of the table view controller's navigation bar.
+  - Choose Edit for the System Item property of the bar button, then add an @IBAction from the Edit button to the table view controller.
+  - Put the table view into editing mode using the setEditing(_:animated:) function; this will toggle the editing mode of the table view on and off:

+    - ```swift
+        @IBAction func editButtonTapped(_ sender: UIBarButtonItem) {
+            let tableViewEditingMode = tableView.isEditing

+            tableView.setEditing(!tableViewEditingMode, animated: true)
+        }
+      ```

+- Alternatively, you can add an Edit button programmatically that will give you the same functionality without requiring any additional actions.
+  - In viewDidLoad(), set the `leftBarButtonItem` to `editButtonItem`, a predefined button that switches the table view's editing mode on and off.

+    - ```swift
+        override func viewDidLoad() {
+            super.viewDidLoad()
+            navigationItem.leftBarButtonItem = editButtonItem
+        }
+      ```

+- Next, implement the `tableView(_:moveRowAt:to:)` method.
+When called, it should remove the data within emojis at `fromIndexPath.row` and add it back at `to.row`:

+  - ```swift
+      override func tableView(_ tableView: UITableView, moveRowAt fromIndexPath: IndexPath, to: IndexPath) {
+          let movedEmoji = emojis.remove(at: fromIndexPath.row)
+          emojis.insert(movedEmoji, at: to.row)
+      }
+    ```

+- Build and run your app.
+Enter editing mode.
+You should now see the reorder controls.
+Go ahead and use one to rearrange the cells.
+- Maybe you only want users to be able to reorder items, not delete them.
+To remove the delete indicator, you could add the following method to the table view controller:

+  - ```swift
+      override func tableView(_ tableView: UITableView, editingStyleForRowAt indexPath: IndexPath) -> UITableViewCell.EditingStyle {
+          return .none
+      }
+    ```